-We use the free NoiseZ app for iPhones but any app or a sound machine works to help minimize distractions.
+We use the free NoiseZ app for iPhones, but any app or sound machine works to help minimize distractions.
 The “brown noise” sound in NoiseZ (it’s like white noise but less harsh-sounding) masks noisy siblings and helps homeschoolers stay focused on their work.

 So, the next time your oldest is practicing piano and the toddler is singing